Weaving a Global Safety Net

 As we have entered into an era of globalization, the number of Americans living in foreign countries is continuously growing.
 Unfortunately, the constitutional freedoms and rights of Americans do not always cross international borders, especially in terms of domestic violence.
 There is an immense gap in resources for and awareness of Americans living overseas who are experiencing domestic violence.
-According to the US State Department estimate in 2010, 5.25 million American civilians live in foreign countries.
-If these Americans were in one state, it would be the 17th largest state in the U.S. Presuming the Overseas population of expatriates reflects the national statistics, it can be estimated that each year around 99,750 American women are abused by an intimate partner.
+According to the US State Department estimate in 2015, 8.7 million American civilians live in foreign countries and 80 million travel abroad every year.
+This means that 25% of the American population will go overseas.

-While there is vast amount of Americans overseas who lack domestic violence resources and services, the awareness and representation of this population is miniscule.
+While there are considerable numbers of Americans overseas who lack domestic violence resources and services, the awareness and representation of this population is miniscule.
 A pioneer in the field, the Americans Overseas Domestic Violence Crisis Center (AODVC) is the only organization whose sole purpose is to serve this underserved population.
-From its ten years of experience serving this population and advocating for women and children overseas, AODVC is knowledgeable on the specific obstacles and barriers that is endured by this population.
+From its sixteen years of experience serving this population and advocating for survivors of abuse overseas, AODVC is knowledgeable on the specific obstacles and barriers that is endured by this population.
 Americans who experience domestic violence while living abroad face a magnitude of difficulties on top of the painful and horrific experiences that all domestic violence survivors undergo within their own countries.

 Barriers faced by American survivors while living abroad include (but are not limited to):